leandroagudelo189/jekyll-now/_posts/2018-04-17-Deep-Q-Learning-Implementation-part-2.md

 # 1. Import the Deep Q-learning class

 Now, we import the DQN class and set the parameters for some conditions in the game.
-For more information on kivy applications please visit [Kivy tutorials](https://kivy.org/docs/tutorials/pong.html/"title" target="_blank"){:target="_blank"}.
+For more information on kivy applications please visit [Kivy tutorials](https://kivy.org/docs/tutorials/pong.html/"title" target="_blank").
 ```python
 # Importing the Dqn object
 from ai import Dqn